Q: Do I have to be a member of the host nudist resort to participate?

 Q: What are the demographics of your race?

 A: We average 38 percent female participation, which is slightly higher than the 35 percent industry standard for 5K running events.
 The races draw runners of all ages, but 60 percent are in the 22 to 40-year-old range.
-These races are destination events with 12 to 15 states typically represented.
-The 2015 and 2016 Caliente Bare Dare 5K races each attracted runners from 25 states, including Hawaii, California, Montana, and Arizona.
+These races are destination events with many states and other countries typically represented.
+The 2016 and 2017 Caliente Bare Dare 5K races each attracted runners from 25 states, including Hawaii, California, Montana, and Arizona.

 Q: Can I bring friends and guests who do not compete?